kerelist/keyword-matcher/README.md

 # keyword-matcher
-Match keywords in a job posting to those in a word bank to suggest vocabulary enhancements your cover letter or resume.

 Beat the automated application machine!
 Many job openings with a high number of applicants will use an automated system to scan submitted documents for keywords present in the original